Southington Education Foundation, Inc.

 Click for a larger image.August 5, 2010

-A sincere thank you to the the Southington Chamber of Commerce who donated $500 to the SEF.
+A sincere thank you to the Southington Chamber of Commerce who donated $500 to the SEF.

 Shown is Dawn Miceli, Beth Pestillo and Alan DeBisschop accepting a check from Southington Chamber of Commerce Chairman James Garstang.